AleeWeb/plant-finder/README.md

 <strong>4.
 Select the technology stack for the app and start coding!</strong>

+<h3>Why React?</h3>

+<p>React allows developers to create web applications which can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+It works only on user interfaces in application.</p>

 <p>I went with React because an external API is used so using a "view" layer of the MVC just made sense to me.
 If someone ever needed to add a database for custom data or additional features, it would be easy to stack React with PostgreSQL, Django, MongoDB or something.</p>